syncfusion-content/wpf-docs/wpf/MenuAdv/Getting-Started.md

    {:.prettyprint}

->  Note: You can customize the appearance of the MenuItemAdv using the template-editing feature available in the Expression Blend.
+N> You can customize the appearance of the MenuItemAdv using the template-editing feature available in the Expression Blend.

 ### Through XAML